DavidWBennett/UdacityDataScienceProject2/README.md

 This project brings together data engineering skills (process_data.py), builds a machine learning pipeline (train_classifier.py) and then puts the information in a digestible format on the internet (run.py).

-##Instructions
+## Instructions

-First, you will need to clone this repository down to your local machine.
+-First, you will need to clone this repository down to your local machine.
-Second, you will need to create a virtual environment.
-You can do this by running the following command in the command line: `python create virtualmachine'
+-Second, you will need to create a virtual environment.
+You can do this by running the following command in the command line:
+    -`python create virtualmachine'
-Third, you will run the following commands in the project's root directory to set up your database and model.
+-Third, you will run the following commands in the project's root directory to set up your database and model.
     - To run ETL pipeline that cleans data and stores in database `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
     - To run ML pipeline that trains classifier and saves